cheesyminecart/blog-astro-v3/src/content/blog/brown-dwarves.md

 The **Y-type star** represents the coolest of the cool, with temperatures comparable to the Earth's surface.
 In fact, the coldest brown dwarf we've seen is the aptly-named **WISE J085510.83−071442.5**, a Y4V brown dwarf with a temperature of 285 kelvins - or 12 degrees.
 Yes, 'stars' can get this cold.

 Most of the time, we use radio telescopes to get images of these stars.
 There's a lot more to space than we really know - and these invisible objects are the first on our list!

+_All images taken on SpaceEngine.
+Like what you see?
+Feel free to [subscribe](https://thespacer-blog.netlify.app/subscribe/) to our blog to receive updates whenever we post._